HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter4.markdown

 If the selected Sitecore packages are not present on the server, the build fails with an error message.

 ##### Install Package Configurations
 Install Package Configurations shows the available configurations in the TDS Classic project.
-If the configuration is selected in the list, TDS Classic will install the package on the server if it is missing instead of failing the buld.
+If the configuration is selected in the list, TDS Classic will install the package on the server if it is missing instead of failing the build.
 Please note, package post steps will not run when this package is installed.
 The only items and files will be deployed.

 ##### Assembly Validation
 Assembly Validation causes TDS to check the specified assembly versions and terminate the build/deployment if the assemblies being deployed are different than the version in the target folder.
 This feature is designed to prevent different versions of assemblies from being deployed over the assemblies provided with the installed